marp/win10-to-win7-transformation-pack/readme.md

 - updated version of OldNewExplorer to 1.1.19
 - added [Customizer God](https://www.door2windows.com/customizergod/) 1.7.6.1 for changing taskbar icons
 - added taskbar icons to replace (experimental)
+- added classic context menu in taskbar [Windows 10 Taskbar Context Menu Tweaker](https://www.askvg.com/tip-get-rid-of-dark-context-menu-in-windows-10-taskbar/)

 ### Todo:
-- Restore classic context menu in taskbar [was working utill 1803 update](https://www.askvg.com/registry-tweaks-for-customizing-windows-10-taskbar-context-menu/)
 - Find way to change user image, if modern control panel is not working (for people which uses Win10 AME)
 - The taskbar icons are a bit too big.